|

 Sage

-Sage’s pungent early scent will deter pests like cabbage moths.
+All types of sage will help deter pests like cabbage moths.
 But, at the same time, its beautiful blue flower blooms will attract bees and butterflies and beneficial insects like hoverflies and wasps, which will prey on caterpillars and pesky aphids.

 Sage will also never compete with cauliflower for moisture.